rhowsane/arm_master/docs/home.rst

 * `spawn_manager`_
 * `de_msgs`_

-Please refer to those packages for specific documentation.
-Setup documentation and overall comments are written here.
+Setup documentation and overall comments have been grouped here.

 Videos